 - Classroom norms and conduct (e.g., participation, respectfulness, discussion of sensitive subjects, punctuality, excusing oneself during class, use of cell phones/laptops/etc.)

 - Modifications.
 One should not be reluctant to modify the timing of the discussion of course subject matter if a modification is called for and will enhance the experience for students.
 However, an instructor may wish to note this possibility on the original syllabus along with a description of how modifications will be communicated to students.
 Be aware, however, that significant changes to the structure of a course, especially the timing of major assignments and exams, can negatively impact students who use the syllabus to plan their efforts on academic and extracurricular commitments (bear in mind that students balance multiple courses each semester).
 In addition, changes to the structure of a course may have a relatively heavier impact on students with less experience and weaker preparation.
 Modifications should be made only after weighing their benefits against their costs.
 It may be better to modify expectations of major assignments and exams (e.g., subject matter covered on an exam) than to adjust their timing.

 - A word about tone.
-The syllabus represents a contract, of sorts, between instructor and students and therefore serves as a useful and protective document for both.
+The syllabus represents a contract between instructor and students and therefore serves as a useful and protective document for both.
 One should describe expectations of students unambiguously.
 However, bear in mind that the syllabus acts as one of the early means by which students get to know their instructor.
 Adopting an enthusiastic and positive tone, one which is not punitive and does not assume that students will fail to meet expectations, will contribute to the establishment of a collaborative and encouraging learning community.

-- Example syllabi.
+- Sample syllabi.
 The recommendations above should not be viewed as wholly prescriptive.
-The example syllabi linked to this site are intended to demonstrate part of the range of ways in which syllabi can be organized.
-Draw from the examples and the recommendations above to create a syllabus that best suits your teaching and the demands of your course.
-Do not hesitate to seek input from your colleagues on your draft syllabus.
+The sample syllabi linked to this site are intended to demonstrate the range of ways in which syllabi can be organized.
+Draw from the samples and the recommendations above to create a syllabus that best suits your teaching and the demands of your course.